 First of all, thank you for contributing!
-We welcome contributions of all forms, including but not limited to
+We welcome all kinds of contributions, including but not limited to

 - Bug fixes